AlphaPentagon/rock-paper-scissors-hackathon/README.md

 As bonus tasks, we were asked to validate the player name and fix the odds so that the computer wins a predfined amount of times.

+To run:

+- Clone the repo
+- open index.html in your preferred web browser

 Credits: Craig Summers and Ben Greenwood